Joe-Napoli/Stereoscopic_3D_Projection/README.md

 # Installation
 The jar is ready for installation on ImageJ and Fiji.
 It requires Java 8.0 or greater, and can be downloaded from here or installed from Fiji's plugin installer.
-The source is attached both to the jar file and on its own for easy reference.
+The source is attached to the jar file and here on its own for easy reference.
 For further documentation, see the official [Stereoscopic 3D Projection](https://imagej.net/Stereoscopic_3D_Projection) wiki page.

 # Use